recolic/ExternalCrosshairOverlay/Readme.md

 - [x] DPI aware

 ### Notice (16 Jan, 2019)
 __ECO__ was developed as a prototype.
-Therefore, there will be no further enhancements to the app for now after milestone 0.2.2 is reached.
+Therefore, there will be no further enhancements to the app __AFTER__ milestone 0.2.2 is reached.

 __Feature requests are still welcome.__